astrocyte-medical/jtv/README.md

 ## Inconsistency handling

 Arrays may contain objects with different schemas.
-By default, or using the option `--mode distinct` will wrapp all objects in a new object with the node key specifying a schema version.
+By default, or using the option `--mode distinct` will wrap all objects in a new object with the node key specifying a schema version.
 The appended `◎-schema-0` node does not exist in the JSON and is strictly used to differentiate between different object schemas.

 ```
 $ echo '[{"0": {"00": [{"000": "", "001": true, "002": []}, {"NEW": {"A": 2}}]}, "1": {"10": []}}, {"A": {"r": []}}]' | jtv -j --mode distinct